bjdash/apic-docs/designer/getting-started-with-designer.md

 # Getting Started With APIC designer

 Its highly prefered to design your APIs before starting to develope them.
 With APIC's API designer you can do a lot than just designing API endpoints.
-To start either you can [import an already exported APIC API project](#import-proj) or [start from scratch](#designscratch).
+To start either you can [import an already exported APIC API projec or Swagger Spec or Open API spec](#import-proj)   or [start from scratch](#designscratch).

 ![](/assets/APIC-designer-Home.PNG)